AlexChen539/pythonProjectForCisc3024/README.md

-ex1-6 are folders storing plots for experiment1-6.
+ex1-6 are folders storing plots and visualization charts for experiment1-6.
-Front interface are gradio screenshots.
+Front interface folder stores gradio screenshots.
 And Gradio use small_vgg_svhn.pth experiment1.py,ex2.py,ex3.py,ex4.py,ex5,py are experiments are excuted in the project.
 Python files are excuted in the project:
 1. Main.py